Fit Measures in SmartPLS

 A value less than 0.10 or of 0.08 (in a more conservative version; see Hu and Bentler, 1999) are considered a good fit.
 Henseler et al. (2014) introduce the SRMR as a goodness of fit measure for PLS-SEM that can be used to avoid model misspecification.

 SmartPLS also provides bootstrap-based inference statistics of the SRMR criterion.
-For the interpretation of SRMR bootstrap confidence interval results see the exact model fit.
+For the interpretation of SRMR bootstrap confidence interval results see the bootstrap-based test for the exact overall model fit.

 Note: The value of the d_ULS and d_G in itself do not pertain any value.
-Only the bootstrap results of the exact model fit measures allow an interpretation of results.
-More specifically, since the d_ULS and d_G (and SRMR) confidence intervals are not obtained by running the “normal” bootstrapping procedure, but the adapted Bollen-Stine bootstrapping procedure, their results interpretation somewhat differs from the “normal” bootstrap outcomes.
+Only the Bollen-Stine bootstrapping results of the bootstrap-based test for the exact overall model fit, as provided my SmartPLS, allow an interpretation of results.
+More specifically, since the d_ULS and d_G (and SRMR) confidence intervals are not obtained by running the regular bootstrapping procedure, but the adapted Bollen-Stine bootstrapping procedure, their results interpretation somewhat differs from the regular bootstrap outcomes.

-For the exact fit criteria (i.e., d_ULS and d_G), you compare their original value against the confidence interval created from the sampling distribution.
+For the bootstrap-based test for the exact overall model fit (i.e., d_ULS and d_G), you compare their original value against the confidence interval created from the sampling distribution.
 The confidence interval should include the original value.
-Hence, the upper bound of the confidence interval should be larger than the original value of the exact d_ULS and d_G fit criteria to indicate that the model has a “good fit”.
+Hence, the upper bound of the confidence interval should be larger than the original value of the d_ULS and d_G fit criteria to indicate that the model has a “good fit”.
 Choose the confidence interval in a way that the upper bound is at the 95% or 99% point.

 In other words, a model fits well if the difference between the correlation matrix implied by your model and the empirical correlation matrix is so small that it can be purely attributed to sampling error.
 Hence, the difference between the correlation matrix implied by your model and the empirical correlation matrix should be non-significant (p > 0.05).
 Otherwise, if the discrepancy is significant (p < 0.05), model fit has not been established.